cpeditor/cpeditor.github.io/content/en/docs/Installation/Install from binaries/_index.md

 Download the `AppImage` in the assets, add execute permission to it (`chmod +x <AppImagePath>`), then run it.

-On Debian-based Linux distributions (Ubuntu, Linux Mint and etc.) you can download `.deb` package in the assets and run the command in terminal:
+On Debian-based Linux distributions (Ubuntu, Linux Mint, etc.) you can download `.deb` package in the assets and run the command in terminal:

     ```sh
     sudo apt install ./<path to .deb package>